charles-vdulac/django-roa/docs/overview.rst

 You can easily switch from local storage of data to remote one given a unique setting.
 That's very useful if you need to develop locally.

-Python 2.4 or more and Django 1.O or more are required.
+Python 2.4 or greater and Django 1.O or greater are required.
+Restclient 0.1 and Httplib2 2.0.4 are included.

 Installation